BlueBrain/nexus/docs/src/main/paradox/docs/delta/api/current/kg-files-api.md

 ## Fetch a file

-When fetching a file, the response format can be chosen through HTTP content negotiation In order to fetch the file metadata, the client can use any of the [following MIME types](content-negotiation.md#supported-mime-types).
+When fetching a file, the response format can be chosen through HTTP content negotiation In order to fetch the file metadata, the client can use any of the @ref:[following MIME types](content-negotiation.md#supported-mime-types).
 However, in order to fetch the file content, the HTTP `Accept` header  `*/*` (or any MIME type that matches the file MediaType) should be provided.

 ```